 Kim Philby was sweet, kind – and a drunk, cold-hearted liar.
+And he is now being portrayed by Guy Pearce in a new ITV series, starting on December 8, A Spy Among Friends, based on Ben Macintyre's book.
 By James Hanning

 Kim Philby (1912-1988) was born 110 years ago as of New Year’s Day 2022.